clinical-meteor/cookbook/appstructure.md

 Controller - Javascript - When It Is Displayed

 If you stick with this convention, your IDE's like WebStorm will automatically color-code your file types for you, and provide out-of-the-box color-coded syntax highlighting for your Models, Views, and Controllers

+**Q:  Can I add Ember into my Meteor Application?**
+Sure you could add Ember in, but dear lord, why?
+Ember and Meteor are essentially the same.
+Saying "I want to use Ember in Meteor" is like saying, "I want to drive a Mazda in my Porche".

+**Q:  What about Angular.js?
+Wouldn't Angular and Meteor work great together?**
+Ah...  so you want to drive a Ford in your Porche, instead.
+Mmhmmm.
+See the question above about Ember.
+Angular.js is redundant.
+Don't overcomplicate things with Ember.js, Angular.js, Knockout.js, or any of the other MVC frameworks.
+When needed, Meteor will use Backbone.js for it's MVC.

 **Q: How do I generate URL paths?**